PHARMACEUTICAL BENEFIT

 companies, Blue Cross plans, HMOs and large employers to accomplish the same

 country, joined in the suits.
-Specifically, the lawsuits allege that, acting as the common agent for plan sponsors, the PBMs limit competition by:
+Specifically, the lawsuits allege that, acting as

 Setting reimbursement rates for pharmacies far below the rates that would